-Newer, advanced options have been developed in the past 15 to 20 years.
+Newer, advanced treatment options have been developed over the past few decades.
 These newer options avoid or minimize some of the unpleasant side effects sometimes associated with the standard therapies.
 These options include:

 - Nerve-sparing radical prostatectomy: Surgical procedure in which the prostate gland is removed without severing the critical nearby nerves that send signals between the brain and penis to allow normal sexual functioning.
 A skilled and experienced surgeon may be able to preserve sexual function for some patients by successfully using this procedure.

-- Conformal external beam radiation therapy with photon or x-ray: Uses advanced technology to tailor the radiation therapy to an individual’s body structures.
-Relying on computerized three-dimensional images of the prostate, bladder and rectum, the x-ray radiation beam is shaped to conform to the prostate gland.
+- Conformal or intensity modulated external beam radiation therapy: External beam radiation therapy uses high energy photons which can kill cancer cells.
+Conformal or intensity modulated radiation therapy techniques use advanced technology to tailor the radiation therapy to an individual's body structures.
+Relying on computerized three-dimensional images of the prostate, bladder and rectum, the x-ray radiation beam is shaped to conform to the prostate gland and sometimes to nearby lymph nodes.
 In this way, less radiation reaches the surrounding normal tissues.
 Today there are two levels of conformal radiation therapy: 3-D conformal radiation therapy and intensity modulated radiation therapy (IMRT).
 Both allow for increased doses to the tumor while protecting the normal surrounding organs.
-IMRT is considered the more conformal of the two.
+IMRT is considered the more highly focused of the two.
 Treatments are typically given daily (Monday through Friday) for four to nine weeks. .

 - Proton beam therapy: a type of conformal radiation therapy that bombards the diseased tissue with proton particles instead of x-rays (photons).
 With a multiple beam setup, the high-dose area around the tumor is similar between protons and x-rays with IMRT.
 There is, however, less low- and moderate-dose radiation delivered to surrounding normal tissues (bowels, bladder, bone, soft tissues) with protons.
 Proton beam therapy is more costly, and the potential clinical benefits of this are currently the subject of ongoing investigation.
 Proton facilities are much less available in the U.S. (fewer than 30 centers).